divija96/ChainReactionAutomata/README.md

-# ChainReactionAutomata
+# Chain Reaction Automata
 A multiplayer chain reaction game developed using HTML, CSS, JS Framework.
-Additionally a Non Deterministic Finite Automata has been developed to facilitate future development of a heuristic.
+Additionally, a Non Deterministic Finite Automata has been developed to facilitate future development of a heuristic.